rkhamilton/vqgan-clip-generator/README.md

 ```

 ### Multiple images for the same prompt
 You may want to generate a lot of images with the same prompts, but with different random seeds.
 This is a way to fish for interesting images.
-This is not doing anything different than running single_image() repeatedly.
+This is not doing anything different than running generate.single_image() repeatedly.

 ```python
 import vqgan_clip.generate